-JD Edwards EnterpriseOne is an integrated ERP software suite.
-JDE is unique in that organizations running the software have choice of database and deployment options.
+Oracle JD Edwards EnterpriseOne is an integrated ERP software suite.
+JDE is unique in that organizations running their business processes through the software have choice of database and deployment options.
 JD Edwards can be deployed on-premise or on the cloud (private, public, or hybrid cloud).
-JD Edwards ERP has over 80 application modules, end-user reporting, and robust industry functionality.
-Learn more below.
+JD Edwards has a wide range of more than 80 ERP application modules, end-user reporting, and robust industry functionality.
+Learn more about:

 Oracle JD Edwards Modules